The Wider Social Context

 - Some drugs like cannabis can stay in the body for over four weeks whereas drugs like cocaine can be out of the body within 48 hours.
 Random drug testing regimes (such as those in prisons) have inadvertently pressurised people who have switched from the less harmful cannabis to the more dangerous heroin, spice or cocaine.

 - Drug testing concentrates attention towards illegal drug use and unhelpfully firms up the misguided bifurcation between licit and illicit substances.
 It is not the use of any illicit drug that warrants attention but rather the misuse of any drug legal and illegal that should warrants attention.

 - A positive drug test may reduce the risk of people who are intoxicated from using machinery, driving a car or flying a plane, however, testing positive for a drug doesn’t necessarily mean that the person is intoxicated or impaired – for example cannabis can be detected a month after not using.

 While drug testing seems to offers seductive simplicity, the shortfalls, ambiguities and misuse of drug testing technology has arguably greater potential to mislead and distort rather than to inform.
 The future of drug prevention and drug treatment lie not with monitoring, coercion and punishments, but with listening, engaging and caring – drug testing sits firmly with the former and not with the latter.
 Drug checking by contrast is an important harm reduction strategy to check the contents of unknown substances to protect people from overdose or poisoning.
 Testing pills is quite different to drug testing people, one is vital and the other is a counter productive waste of money.

-- This blog is based on a PowerPoint presentation which can be accessed here
+- This blog is based on a conference paper, the PowerPoint presentation which can be accessed here